 |7||Undertake construction of bath cum sanitary toilets 5’ x 7’||Better hygiene and toilet practices|

 1. Preferably the Upa-Sarpanch shall be the chairperson of the committee along with members given as above.

-2. Agriculture is the primary source of livelihood for majority of the people and critical link in the production chain.
+2. Agriculture is the primary source of livelihood for the majority of the people and critical links in the production chain.

-3. The focus shall be on improvement of production systems and promotion of cost effective practices like use NPM.
+3. The focus shall be on the improvement of production systems and the promotion of cost-effective practices like use NPM.

 a.
 Distribution of seed subsidy

 c.
 Custom hiring centers and farm mechanization

 d.
 Credit – accessing the VLR and Pavala Vaddi scheme and loan waiver scheme.
 Functional Committees Role and Responsibilities

 |2||NPM Practices||Protection of Soil Fertility.
 Uncontaminated Food Chain|